PaulaGweke/My-First-Data-Analysis-Repo/CSSE_Covid_19_Data_Analysis_Report/README.md

 # Data Sourcing
-* File was obtained from their GitHub directory at https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series as part of the material source for 30 days data analytic learning with Excel and PowerBI
+* File was obtained from their GitHub directory at https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series as part of the material source for 30 days data analytic learning with Excel and PowerBI by Tech4Dev from Microsoft Training series.

 # Data Transformation - Part 1
 * The data was in three parts; Confirmed, Death and Recovery record, all consisting of wide tables due to the horizontal columns of the date entry.